-- Trust that they will manage and do well. - ✓ Help them to manage their time, homework and their kit. - ✓ Show interest in what they have been learning and doing. - Plan family meals around homework commitments. - ✓ Be tolerant of tetchiness they will be exhausted. - ✓ Make sure they get to bed early.
+- Trust that she will manage and do well. - Help her to manage her time, homework and her kit. - Show interest in what she has been learning and doing. - Plan family meals around homework commitments. - Be tolerant of tetchiness moving schools is hard!

-Keep us informed of all relevant information and concerns so that we can help to make the transition from Year 6 to Year 7 an enjoyable journey.
+- Make sure she gets to bed early. - Keep us informed of all relevant information and concerns so that we can make your daughter's transition to Howell's an enjoyable journey.